KizMistry/Yoga-Utopia/README.md

 - __Mental Health Page Advice__

-  - Self-improvement content for the Yoga page.
-The content will contain more well-being advice and steps that can be taken to improve them mentally.
+  - Self-improvement content for the Mental Health page.
+The content will contain more well-being advice and steps that can be taken to improve their mentality.
   - This will provide the user with much more accessible and useful content on the mental-health page.

 ## Testing